tourstream/fti-group-icon-font/README.md

 * add SVG into folder `src`
 * commit

-The build server (travis) will now update the stuff around the CDN to the latest version automaticcally.
+The build server (travis) will now update the stuff around the CDN to the latest version automatically.

 If everything looks good it would help when someone could tag a new version via the following command

     npm version minor

-The build server (travis) will now update the stuff around the npm package to the tagged version automaticcally.
+The build server (travis) will now update the stuff around the npm package to the tagged version automatically.

 ## Misc